yizheng-wang/yizheng-wang.github.io/_pages/about.md

 **Yizheng Wang**, Jia Sun, Timon Rabczuk, and Yinghua Liu

 [**Project**](https://arxiv.org/abs/2302.01538) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
--  We propose the deep complementary energy method (DCEM) based on the principle of minimum complementary energy firstly.
+-  We propose the deep complementary energy method (DCEM) based on the principle of minimum complementary energy for the first time.
 DCEM outperforms DEM in terms of stress accuracy and efficiency and has an advantage in dealing with complex displacement boundary conditions.
 A deep complementary energy operator method (DCEM-O) by combining operator learning with physical equations is proposed.
 </div>
 </div>